UDraw GameTablet: Reception

 The uDraw GameTablet hardware and video games have generally received positive reviews.
 In August 2010 at the announcement of uDraw, analysts predicted that uDraw could "sell up to one million units", with the potential to be a sleeper hit during the 2010 holiday season.
 THQ also showcased uDraw at GamesCom 2010 and reviewers noted that the clean user interface and simple design "makes it accessible to the widest audience possible".

-Joystiq said that the uDraw GameTablet's "simple mostly-white design makes it a perfect companion for the Wii", noting that the replay function is a cool feature: "In the hands of a capable artist, this will undoubtedly make for some mesmerizing videos."
-USA Todays review said that "navigating with the stylus feels easy", and both the tablet and stylus handled coloring and stroke move well.
+Joystiq said that the GameTablet's "simple mostly-white design makes it a perfect companion for the Wii", noting that the replay function is a cool feature: "In the hands of a capable artist, this will undoubtedly make for some mesmerizing videos."
+USA Today said that "navigating with the stylus feels easy", and both the tablet and stylus handled coloring and stroke move well.
 Digital Spy reviewed the new uDraw GameTablet for the Xbox 360 and PlayStation 3: "the range of functionality makes it a good option for families and the casual market."
-In contrast, Calum Wilson Austin of The Sydney Morning Herald gave the Tablet a 3/10.
-"While this peripheral might entertain children," stated Austin, "anyone else will be better served with a pen and a blank piece of paper."
+In contrast, Calum Wilson Austin of The Sydney Morning Herald gave the Tablet a 3/10, saying, "While this peripheral might entertain children, anyone else will be better served with a pen and a blank piece of paper."